you112ef/Zimbolt/FAQ.md

 <details>
 <summary><strong>Why are there so many open issues/pull requests?</strong></summary>

-bolt.diy began as a small showcase project on @ColeMedin's YouTube channel to explore editing open-source projects with local LLMs.
+Zimbolt began as a small showcase project on @ColeMedin's YouTube channel to explore editing open-source projects with local LLMs.
 However, it quickly grew into a massive community effort!

 We're forming a team of maintainers to manage demand and streamline issue resolution.
 The maintainers are rockstars, and we're also exploring partnerships to help the project thrive.
 </details>

 <details>
-<summary><strong>How do local LLMs compare to larger models like Claude 3.5 Sonnet for bolt.diy?</strong></summary>
+<summary><strong>How do local LLMs compare to larger models like Claude 3.5 Sonnet for Zimbolt?</strong></summary>

 While local LLMs are improving rapidly, larger models like GPT-4o, Claude 3.5 Sonnet, and DeepSeek Coder V2 236b still offer the best results for complex applications.
 Our ongoing focus is to improve prompts, agents, and the platform to better support smaller local LLMs.
 </details>